cosmos/cosmos-sdk/docs/basics/gas-fees.md

 The `GasTxMiddleware` is not implemented in the core Cosmos SDK but in a module.
 That said, most applications today use the default implementation defined in the [`auth` module](https://github.com/cosmos/cosmos-sdk/tree/main/x/auth/middleware).
 Here is what the `middleware` is intended to do in a normal Cosmos SDK application:

-* Verify that the transaction are of the correct type.
+* Verify that the transactions are of the correct type.
 Transaction types are defined in the module that implements the `middleware`, and they follow the transaction interface:
   +++ https://github.com/cosmos/cosmos-sdk/blob/v0.46.0-beta2/types/tx_msg.go#L38-L46
   This enables developers to play with various types for the transaction of their application.
 In the default `auth` module, the default transaction type is `Tx`:
   +++ https://github.com/cosmos/cosmos-sdk/blob/v0.46.0-beta2/proto/cosmos/tx/v1beta1/tx.proto#L13-L26
 * Verify signatures for each [`message`](../building-modules/messages-and-queries.md#messages) contained in the transaction.
 Each `message` should be signed by one or multiple sender(s), and these signatures must be verified by a `middleware`.
 * During `CheckTx`, verify that the gas prices provided with the transaction is greater than the local `min-gas-prices` (as a reminder, gas-prices can be deducted from the following equation: `fees = gas * gas-prices`). `min-gas-prices` is a parameter local to each full-node and used during `CheckTx` to discard transactions that do not provide a minimum amount of fees.
-This ensure that the mempool cannot be spammed with garbage transactions.
+This ensures that the mempool cannot be spammed with garbage transactions.
 * Verify that the sender of the transaction has enough funds to cover for the `fees`.
 When the end-user generates a transaction, they must indicate 2 of the 3 following parameters (the third one being implicit): `fees`, `gas` and `gas-prices`.
 This signals how much they are willing to pay for nodes to execute their transaction.
 The provided `gas` value is stored in a parameter called `GasWanted` for later use.
-* Set `newCtx.GasMeter` to 0, with a limit of `GasWanted`. **This step is extremely important**, as it not only makes sure the transaction cannot consume infinite gas, but also that `ctx.GasMeter` is reset in-between each `DeliverTx` (`ctx.GasMeter` is set by the middleware each time `DeliverTx` is called).
+* Set `newCtx.GasMeter` to 0, with a limit of `GasWanted`. **This step is crucial**, as it not only makes sure the transaction cannot consume infinite gas, but also that `ctx.GasMeter` is reset in-between each `DeliverTx` (`ctx.GasMeter` is set by the middleware each time `DeliverTx` is called).

 As explained above, the middleware returns a maximum limit of `gas` the transaction can consume during execution called `GasWanted`.
 The actual amount consumed in the end is denominated `GasUsed`, and we must therefore have `GasUsed =< GasWanted`.
 Both `GasWanted` and `GasUsed` are relayed to the underlying consensus engine when [`DeliverTx`](../core/baseapp.md#delivertx) returns.